Blog

 Two birds with one stone

-A VO2 max test will help you find your max heart rate exactly.
-Max heart rate is used to calculate your AQ score accurately, among other things.
+A VO2 max test will help you find your maximum heart rate exactly.
+Maximum heart rate is used to calculate your AQ score accurately, among other things.

 In other words, with a VO2 max test from Mia, you can kill two birds with one stone: